ekholme/brain/content/Kettlebell Complexes.md

 - 1 press
 - 3 front squats
 *Can be extended to 4-2-6 or even 6-3-9*

+One way to turn this complex into a workout is to do it as an EMOM.
+I've been doing 30 min EMOMs, and it's been great.
+I'm not sure I'd go longer than 30 minutes, though.

+## Coyote
+Perform with a single KB
+- 15 swings
+- 5 goblet squats
+- 3 pushups

+To make this a workout, just do a bunch of rounds.

 ## Devil's Tricycle
 Perform with a heavy KB